visual-framework/vf-core/components/vf-table/README.md

 - Striped: with striped rows
 - Borderless: no borders
 - Compact: tighter spacing
+- Data: typography and spacing considerations for data
 - Responsive:
    - Scroll: on overflow it will scroll left-to-right
    - Stack: on overflow stack cells